kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 Integrations can be established to Amazon S3.

 To get started, ensure you have admin access within Kolena.
-Navigate to your [Organization Settings's Integrations Tab](https://app.kolena.io/redirect/organization?tab=integrations) and click "Add Integration", then "AWS".
+Navigate to the "Integrations" tab on the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization?tab=integrations) page and click "Add Integration", then "Amazon S3".

 ### 1. Allow CORS Access to Bucket